LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 Logtalk provides a clear distinction between *declaring a predicate* and *defining a predicate* and thus clear :term:`closed-world assumption` semantics.
 Messages or calls for declared but undefined predicates fail.
-Messages or calls for unknown (i.e. non-declared) predicates throw an error.
+Messages or calls for unknown (i.e., non-declared) predicates throw an error.
 Note that this is a fundamental requirement for supporting :ref:`protocols <protocols_protocols>`: we must be able to declare a predicate without necessarily defining it.